TalentLens is part of Pearson. They publish ability, personality and work-based assessment tools.

 TalentLens offer numerous aptitude tests, such as verbal, numerical and critical reasoning tests, which can be used for development, assessment and for candidate screening.
 Similarly, tests to assess mechanical reasoning, administration skills and spoken English are also available to clients.
 On many of these tests, the overall score is not the only factor measured; often time taken, speed, accuracy and caution are assessed alongside the number of correct answers.
 TalentLens have assessments for a range of competencies, with their most popular tests listed here:

-- Rust Advanced Numerical Reasoning Appraisal (RANRA): The RANRA is a 20-minute numerical reasoning test which measures a candidate’s ability to recognise, understand and apply numerical and statistical competencies.
+- Rust Advanced Numerical Reasoning Appraisal (RANRA): The RANRA is a 20-40 minute numerical reasoning test which measures a candidate’s ability to recognise, understand and apply numerical and statistical competencies.
 The test is designed to test higher-level numerical skills by introducing elements of deduction, interpretation and evaluation.
 As such, this test is most likely to be encountered when applying for positions which require a high level of numerical literacy.
 The RANRA can be used as a stand-alone tool but it also compliments the W-GCTA through the use of co-norm groups.

 - The Watson-Glaser Critical Thinking Appraisal (W-GCTA): The W-GCTA is a critical thinking test designed to assess a candidate’s ability to look at situations and understand them from multiple perspectives, while separating facts from assumptions.
-The test can be administered online or as paper and pencil test.
+The test can be administered online or as a paper and pencil test.
 The more common short version typically lasts 30 minutes and comprises 40 items.
-There is a longer version available comprising 80 items which is becoming superseded by the latest short version.
-Candidates will be provided with written information, and will need to make logical deductions based on this information.
+There is a longer version available comprising 80 items which is becoming superseded by the latest short version.> Candidates will be provided with written information, and will need to make logical deductions based on this information.
 The questions on this test will frequently be workplace related, and will measure a candidate’s ability to make correct decisions based on the facts at hand.
 The unsupervised version of this test is only available in the UK and will be used as a screening process; the supervised version of the test will be used at assessment centres around the world.

-- Ravens Progressive Matrices: This test measures non-verbal abilities, such as problem solving, abstract reasoning and ability to learn.
+- Raven's Progressive Matrices: This test measures non-verbal abilities, such as problem solving, abstract reasoning and ability to learn.
 There are two versions of this test, the first is the Advanced Progressive Matrices (APM) which is designed for senior management, contains 23 questions and lasts up to 42 minutes.
-The Standard Progressive Matrices (SPM) contains 28 items and lasts up to 47 minutes, which is designed for supervisory/entry level positions and mid-level positions.
+The Standard Progressive Matrices (SPM) contains 28 items and lasts up to 45 minutes, which is designed for supervisory/entry level positions and mid-level positions.
 Both of these tests are available online and also in paper and pencil format.
 Candidates will be provided with a series of diagrams, and will be required to analyse the patterns, and select the correct diagram to fit that pattern in a missing space.

 - Core Abilities Assessment: This is a quick assessment of a candidate's general ability via the use of verbal, numerical and abstract reasoning questions.
 The score achieved in the Core Abilities Assessment encapsulates a candidate's ability to learn and perform in most work roles.
 The test comprises 6 verbal, 7 numerical and 7 abstract reasoning questions and is administered online.

 TalentLens also offer personality questionnaires, which can be used to identify a candidate's attitudes, values and preferred work styles, which can be compared with the culture of the hiring organisation to assess workplace fit.
+These are:

 - Orpheus: Orpheus is a work-based measure of personality, designed to provide insight into a candidate’s personality, traits and factors which contribute to performance at work.
 Orpheus will address how candidates may integrate within a team, how they cope with stress and demand, their capacity for individual thought and candidate-organisational fit.
 Orpheus is based on the Big 5 model of personality, and measures five dimensions, fellowship, authority, conformity, emotion and detail.
 Personality questionnaires are not time-limited and will be multiple choice, with no right or wrong answers.
 As a candidate you should be less anxious knowing that there are no right or wrong answers to personality questionnaires, but be warned: there will be personalities which are not "right" for the organisation to which you are applying.